Anil Moonesinghe: Background and education

 Moonesinghe was born in Colombo Sri Lanka (then called Ceylon), on 15 February 1927.
-A member of the family of Anagarika Dharmapala (who named him 'Anil Kumar'), he was brought up with Buddhist and Sinhalese nationalist values, as well as an abhorrence of the colonial power, Britain.
+A member of the family of Anagarika Dharmapala, who named him 'Anil Kumar', he was raised with Buddhist and Sinhalese nationalist values, as well as a strong opposition to the colonial power, Britain.

-He went to school at Royal College, Colombo, an elite institution which produced many radicals as well as civil servants and bourgeois politicians, where he won his colours in athletics.
-During the Second World War he organised a brigade of boys to aid the Japanese if they landed on the island and earned himself the nickname 'Rommel' at school.
-Later he became influenced by communism (he wrote in praise of the Red Air Force).
-Together with Osmund Jayaratne and Dicky Attygala, he formed a communist group in Royal College.
-This group gradually moved to a specifically Trotskyist stance.
+He attended Royal College, Colombo, an elite institution known for producing many radicals, civil servants and bourgeois politicians, where he excelled in athletics and earned his colors.
+During the Second World War, he organized a group of boys to aid the Japanese in the event of a landing on the island, earning himself the nickname 'Rommel' at school.
+Later, he became influenced by communism, expressing admiration for the Red Air Force.
+Alongside Osmund Jayaratne and Dicky Attygala, he formed a communist group at Royal College, which eventually adopted a Trotskyist stance.

-Moonesinghe went on to University College Ceylon (which later became University of Ceylon), where he excelled in athletics, representing his University at the All India Universities Athletic Meet, which was held regularly in those years, in Lahore in 1944.
-He taught briefly at Royal Primary School, which had been evacuated to Glendale Bungalow, Bandarawela.
-He won an exhibition to the University of London and went to Britain in 1945.
-He sailed on board a troopship; when the news of Churchill's defeat at the general election came through, all the soldiers on board threw their caps in the air and cheered, a fact which greatly encouraged him.
+Moonesinghe went on to University College Ceylon (which later became University of Ceylon), where he excelled in athletics.
+He represented his university at the All India Universities Athletic Meet held in Lahore in 1944, an event held regularly during that time.
+He briefly taught at Royal Primary School, which had been relocated to Glendale Bungalow, Bandarawela.
+He was awarded an exhibition to the University of London and traveled to Britain in 1945 aboard a troopship.
+When news of Churchill's defeat in the general election reached the ship, all the soldiers on board cheered and threw their caps in the air, which greatly encouraged him.

 Revolutionary Communist Party

 At University College, London, he studied law.
-There he met his future wife, Jeanne Hoban – a member of the Communist Party of Great Britain (CPGB) whom he converted to Trotskyism – and Stan Newens, who was later to become a Labour & Co-op MP.
-They joined the Revolutionary Communist Party (RCP), in which they were associated with the group around Tony Cliff, the so-called 'State-Caps' after their characterisation of the USSR as 'State-Capitalist'.
+It was during this time that he met his future wife, Jeanne Hoban, a member of the Communist Party of Great Britain (CPGB) whom he influenced towards Trotskyism.
+He also befriended Stan Newens, who would later serve as a Labour & Co-op MP.
+They joined the Revolutionary Communist Party (RCP), where they were affiliated with the faction led by Tony Cliff, known as the 'State-Caps' due to their characterization of the USSR as 'State-Capitalist'.

-The group later became the Socialist Review Group (SRG), organised around the Socialist Review which evolved into the Socialist Workers Party (SWP).
-Both Anil and Jeanne were present at the founding conference of the SRG.
+The group later became the Socialist Review Group (SRG), centered around the publication Socialist Review, which eventually evolved into the Socialist Workers Party (SWP).
+Both Anil and Jeanne were in attendance at the founding conference of the SRG.

-Through the group he got to know Max Shachtman, becoming familiar with his theory of 'bureaucratic revolution'.
-He was also familiar with Jock Haston and Ted Grant.
-Within the RCP he went by the Pseudonym 'Anil Kumaran'.
+Through his involvement in the group, he became acquainted with Max Shachtman and his theory of 'bureaucratic revolution'.
+He also interacted with figures like Jock Haston and Ted Grant.
+Within the RCP, he used the pseudonym 'Anil Kumaran'.